xinyee20/tp/docs/UserGuide.md

 Outcome:
 1. The _Result Display_ will show a success message.
-2. The attendance sheet of tutorial group `G04` will be saved as `G04_attendance.csv`.
+2. The attendance sheet of tutorial group `G04` will be saved as `G04_attendance.xlsx`.
-You can find the CSV file at the location where your **Serenity** application is located.
+You can find the XLSX file at the location where your **Serenity** application is located.

 ### 4.3.
 Participation marking